robboz4/PB_Dashboard/README.md

 Project is moving to node.js so no further upates to this php demo or POC.

 Added Javascript version dashboard5.php, motor_stream3.py and scripted2.html  for demo. it should create motor2.csv, but if not an updated one has been added.
 The screen will show an animated RPM dial for 100 cycles.

+This code uses canvas_guages (https://canvas-gauges.com) and papaparse (https://www.papaparse.com) Javascript libraries.

 Set up on a Raspberry Pi in the following directory structure: